The Immediate Past 2015 to 2019

 The Organ is overdue a 25 year clean and overhaul, which will involve, amongst other things, taking out all the pipes.
 In other words it is a ‘once in a generation’ opportunity to make changes.
 Sadly in the 1990s, when the last such opportunity arose, the changes were not wholly successful so we must try to do better on this occasion.
 It is worth noting that we have been blessed with a fine instrument so it is incumbent on us to make the best of this opportunity.

 At the PCC meeting on 19th November 2018 the PCC approved the suggestion that a small group, (Michael Brodrick, Jane Bryant, Peter Lamb and Peter Campbell), should agree a specification for work on the organ, arrange for quotes and then apply for a Faculty and make grant applications, if necessary.

-This project is likely to be costly following closely on the heels of the expensive church lighting/rewiring project so another round of fund raising will be necessary.
+This project will be very costly following closely on the heels of the expensive church lighting/rewiring project so another round of fund raising will be necessary.